Repolarization

 In neuroscience, repolarization refers to the change in membrane potential that returns it to a negative value just after the depolarization phase of an action potential which has changed the membrane potential to a positive value.
 The repolarization phase usually returns the membrane potential back to the resting membrane potential.
 The efflux of potassium (K+) ions results in the falling phase of an action potential.
 The ions pass through the selectivity filter of the K+ channel pore.

 Repolarization typically results from the movement of positively charged K+ ions out of the cell.
 The repolarization phase of an action potential initially results in hyperpolarization, attainment of a membrane potential, termed the afterhyperpolarization, that is more negative than the resting potential.
 Repolarization usually takes several milliseconds.

 Repolarization is a stage of an action potential in which the cell experiences a decrease of voltage due to the efflux of potassium (K+) ions along its electrochemical gradient.
 This phase occurs after the cell reaches its highest voltage from depolarization.
 After repolarization, the cell hyperpolarizes as it reaches resting membrane potential (−70 mV in neuron).
 Sodium (Na+) and potassium ions inside and outside the cell are moved by a sodium potassium pump, ensuring that electrochemical equilibrium remains unreached to allow the cell to maintain a state of resting membrane potential.
 In the graph of an action potential, the hyper-polarization section looks like a downward dip that goes lower than the line of resting membrane potential.
 In this afterhyperpolarization (the downward dip), the cell sits at more negative potential than rest (about −80 mV) due to the slow inactivation of voltage gated K+ delayed rectifier channels, which are the primary K+ channels associated with repolarization.
 At these low voltages, all of the voltage gated K+ channels close, and the cell returns to resting potential within a few milliseconds.
 A cell which is experiencing repolarization is said to be in its absolute refractory period.
 Other voltage gated K+ channels which contribute to repolarization include A-type channels and Ca2+-activated K+ channels.
 Protein transport molecules are responsible for Na+ out of the cell and K+ into the cell to restore the original resting ion concentrations.

 Deviations from normal repolarization

 Blockages in repolarization can arise due to modifications of the voltage-gated K+ channels.
 This is demonstrated with selectively blocking voltage gated K+ channels with the antagonist tetraethylammonium (TEA).
 By blocking the channel, repolarization is effectively stopped.
 Dendrotoxins are another example of a selective pharmacological blocker for voltage gated K+ channels.
-The lack of repolarization means that neuron stays at a high voltage, which slows sodium channel deinactivation to a point where there is not enough inwards Na+ current to depolarize and sustain firing.
+The lack of repolarization means that neuron stays at a high voltage, which slows sodium channel deactivation to a point where there is not enough inwards Na+ current to depolarize and sustain firing.